Dancing Eyes: Development and release

 Dancing Eyes was created by Masateru Umeda and a team of six others within Namco.
 Umeda is best known as the designer of The Outfoxies, a 1995 fighting game that is seen as a predecessor to the Super Smash Bros. series.
-It was programmed for the Namco System 11 board, a 3D arcade system based on raw PlayStation hardware.
+Dancing Eyes was programmed for the Namco System 11 board, a 3D arcade system based on PlayStation hardware.
 The production team used motion capture to animate the game's characters, several of whom were voiced by prominent voice actors within the anime industry.
 Each of the characters were given their own personality and backstory so they would not be memorable for just their sex appeal.
 One of the characters, "Bunny", was modeled after one of the developer's gym instructor.
 Due to Dancing Eyes being a drastic departure from their usual family-friendly image, Namco executives were unsure about the project during development.
 The game was published in Japan in September 1996.
 Promotional material acknowledged the strange concept and characters.